Pursuing a Ph.D. in Plant Biology at Pennsylvania State University, writing anime articles in my spare time.

-Toru and Noboru Takagami are descendents of the spiritually strong Mizuchi bloodline, and as such they are constantly hunted by youkai (spirits) seeking to absorb their power.
+Toru and Noboru Takagami are descendants of the spiritually strong Mizuchi bloodline, and as such, they are constantly hunted by youkai (spirits) seeking to absorb their power.
 To combat these threats, their grandmother gives them two secret weapons: a powerful shrine maiden and a mischievous fox deity who can take the shape of both a man and a woman.
 With these two coming to live with them and their single father, their lives just got a lot more complicated.

 Wagaya no Oinari-sama is a heartwarming show with a little bit for everyone.
 There is action, comedy, supernatural elements, and even some romance.
 Don't expect this to be your favorite show ever, but it is definitely a worthwhile watch and easy to enjoy.

 Genres: Slice of Life, Comedy, Demons, Drama, Fantasy

 Read More From Reelrundown

 Yasaburou Shimogamo is a shapeshifting tanuki living in a city where tanuki, tengu, and humans coexist.
 He lives his carefree days taking care of an elderly tengu and observing humans, particularly a mysterious woman named Benten who has acquired powers as a student of the old tengu.
 However, behind the apparent peace is the knowledge that some humans eat tanuki, and this is what happened to Yasaburou's father.
 But how exactly did this happen to such an influential and respected tanuki?

 Uchouten Kazoku is a fun and gripping show about family, friendships, betrayals, and mysteries.
 Both seasons are quite good.
 Once you start watching, you'll quickly get hooked.

 8. Cardcaptor Sakura